-D. Medicaid Delivery System and Covered Benefits
+E. Medicaid Delivery System and Covered Benefits

-The State does not propose any changes to the Medicaid health care delivery system; WMHSP demonstration enrollees will continue to receive services through the State's fee-for-service delivery system as approved through this 1115 WASP Demonstration.
-Additionally, the coverage WASP provides for the ABD population, for dental treatment services above the State Plan annual cap of \$1,125, would remain the same.
+The State does not propose any changes to the Medicaid health care delivery system; demonstration enrollees will continue to receive services through the State's fee-for-service delivery system.
+Demonstration enrollees will also continue to receive benefits through the Alternative Benefit Plan; the State does not propose any changes to benefits for Demonstration enrollees.

-E. Summary of Current Demonstration Features to be Continued Under the 1115 Demonstration Amendment
+F. Summary of Current Demonstration Features to be Continued Under the 1115 Demonstration Amendment